wp-plugins/wp-to-twitter/readme.txt

 * Simplifed short URL storage
 * Decreased widget cache life from 1 hour to 30 minutes.
 * Added fallback Normalizer class for cases when extension is not installed.
+* Added notes for the 100 HTTP code return error.

 = 2.9.8 =